marianavalerio/M3_Ionizable_Lipids_draft/README.md

+# Martini 3 building blocks for Lipid Nanoparticle design

-# Here you find ionizable lipid parameters for the Martini 3 Force Field along with useful protocols for studying Lipid Nanoparticles (LNPs)
+Here you find ionizable lipid parameters for the Martini 3 Force Field along with useful protocols for studying Lipid Nanoparticles (LNPs)

 If you use the parameters or protocols please cite the paper:
 10.26434/chemrxiv-2024-bf4n8